 Plan a bigger trip if you can.
-The Netherlands alone as a country has so much to offer and there is more to see beyond Amsterdam (which is the whole reason why I started this website).
-As for Europe, Europe is a continent with between 44-51 countries.
-Each has their own culture, language, norms, and values.
+The Netherlands alone as a country has so much to offer.
+And there is more to see beyond Amsterdam (which is the whole reason why I started this website).
+As for Europe, Europe is a continent between 44-51 countries.
+Each has its own culture, language, norms, and values.

 27. Closed shops

-Many shops close on Sunday.
+Many shops close on Sunday in The Netherlands.
 Nowadays that doesn’t always happen in the big cities anymore, but stores aren’t open in smaller towns; on Sunday.
 The supermarket sometimes opens a few hours on Sunday.
 If you are arriving in a small town, while hoping all the shops are opened, then you’re in for a treat.
-So this is one of the things you should not forget when you’re traveling to The Netherlands.
+So this is one of the things you should not forget when you’re travelling to The Netherlands.

 28. Pack light

-You need two pairs of shoes but need to be very comfortable.
+You probably want to bring two pairs of shoes, but need to be very comfortable.
 There are a lot of cobblestoned streets in The Netherlands, so you don’t want to be uncomfortable.
 Make sure your shoes are waterproof!
 You can find the best shoes for your Dutch and European adventure here.
 For more information on what to pack, have a look at my packing list for The Netherlands for women here.

 30. Luggage preparation